Only Crumbs Remain

 beetroot tarte tatin on a serving plate.

 The classic tarte Tatin is made from apples that are caramelised in butter and sugar before the tart is baked.
-Originating in France the tarte Tatin, got its name from the hotel serving it as its signature dish and there are are various stories of how the dish came to be, although no one seems to know for certain whether it was a deliberate creation or came about by accident.
+Originating in France the tarte Tatin, got its name from the hotel serving it as its signature dish and there are various stories of how the dish came to be, although no one seems to know for certain whether it was a deliberate creation or came about by accident.

 Over time this famous dish has spread around the world and been adapted many times.
 As a dessert in addition to apples, it can also be made with other fruits such as pears but it can also be made as a savoury tart using vegetable such as tomatoes (OK, technically a fruit) beetroot, parsnips and onions.